Pomax/mahjong/README.md

 ### I have (a) question(s)!

 I'd be happy to answer them!
-Feel free to [tweet at me](https://twitter.com/TheRealPomax) for shallow engagement, or file an issue over on [the issue tracker](https://github.com/Pomax/mahjong/issues) if you need deeper engagement.
+Feel free to [drop me a message](https://mastodon.social/@TheRealPomax) for shallow engagement, or file an issue over on [the issue tracker](https://github.com/Pomax/mahjong/issues) if you need deeper engagement.